PennyLaneAI/pennylane-lightning-kokkos/README.rst

 Supported backend options are "SERIAL", "OPENMP", "THREADS", "HIP" and "CUDA".
 For "HIP" and "CUDA", the appropriate software stacks are required to enable compilation and subsequent use.
-For explicit targeting of a given supported architecture, the environment varaible `ARCH` can also be specified which directly sets the `-DKokkos_ARCH_{...}=ON` build option.
-Note that THREADS backend is not recommended since `Kokkos <https://github.com/kokkos/kokkos/wiki/Initialization>`_ does not guarantee its safey.
+For explicit targeting of a given supported architecture, the environment variable `ARCH` can also be specified which directly sets the `-DKokkos_ARCH_{...}=ON` build option.
+Note that THREADS backend is not recommended since `Kokkos <https://github.com/kokkos/kokkos/wiki/Initialization>`_ does not guarantee its safety.

 .. installation-end-inclusion-marker-do-not-remove